kristiantcho/DwarfSphere/README.md

 - Fitting density profiles using various models
 - Computing velocity dispersions and mass estimates with the Wolf estimator
 - Performing J-factor calculations for dark matter analyses
-- Creating visualizations of mass distributions and orbits

 ## Scripts